bonfhir/terminology-server/Authentication-RFC.md

 The Interceptor pattern provided by HAPI can be a viable option for implementing authentication in HAPI FHIR.
 However, there are some considerations to keep in mind when deciding whether to use the Interceptor pattern or proxying authentication requests to a web server like Nginx or Jetty.
 Let's evaluate both options:

-# 11. Interceptor pattern in HAPI:
+# 11. Interceptor Pattern in HAPI:

 The Interceptor pattern in HAPI allows you to inject code at specific points within the server or client processing pipeline.
 This can be useful for implementing custom logic, including authentication.